ATI RN

 Correct Answer: B

 Rationale: The correct answer is B: Provide the client with photos of the fetus.
-This action allows the client to have tangible memories of their stillborn baby, aiding in the grieving process and closure.
-It validates the existence of the fetus as part of the family.
-Limiting the time the fetus is in the room (choice
+This action allows the client to have tangible memories of their stillborn baby, aiding in the grieving process and facilitating closure.
+It is important for the client to have something to remember their child by, as it validates the existence of the baby and acknowledges the client's loss.
+It also promotes a sense of connection and remembrance.
+Providing photos can be a compassionate gesture that supports the client emotionally during this difficult time.

 Question 2 of 5